angamaiton/Front-End-Developer-Interview-Questions-and-Answers/answers/General Answers.md

 * What are the exceptions?

+An example would be using subdomains that point at the same parent domain – implementing these helps increase the concurrency level of the download.

 * Name 3 ways to decrease page load (perceived or actual load time).
 	There are quite a few ways to do this, but here are three of the most important:
     * Minify your production code with a build tool.